shellofnuts/Modified_Ising_Model/README.md

 Analysis.py
-This python script loads a batch of ensembles of the same dimension and creates the graph of average magnetism, magnetic susceptibility and the U2 Binder Cumulant.
-This will be later converted into a Jupyter Notebook.
+This script extracts and averages 3 data points of interest: the average magnetisation across multiple ensemble averages, the average magnetic susceptibility, and the average U2 Binder Cumulant.

-HeisenbergSquareLattice(...).py
-These are depreciated python files for the SimpleSquare program.
-Will run but optimised and very slow.
+File structure should have a directory with folders titiled {}x{}_Data where {} is the lattice size and contains the ensemble averages at that lattice size.

+Commmand Line arguments are:
+-f: Root of file structure discussed above.
+-n: Number of .csv files to average over.
+-o: The output file name.
+-i: The lattice sizes to loop over.
+Must be passed as a list enclosed in "". e.g: "[20, 40, 60]".

+Lattice_Analysis.ipynb
+This JupyterNotebook reads in the output CSV file and plots them on inified graphs.